phpstan/phpstan/website/src/user-guide/troubleshooting-types.md

 Debugging
 ---------

-You can use `PHPStan\dumpType()` function in your code to see what type PHPStan resolve an expression to:
+You can use `PHPStan\dumpType()` function in your code to see what type PHPStan resolves an expression to:

 ```php
 \PHPStan\dumpType(1 + 1); // Reports: Dumped type: 2